westlicht/performer/_pages/manual/index.md

 <h3 id="concepts-track">Track</h3>

 A track is responsible for generating note or modulation signals used to control other modules in the eurorack system using the CV/gate outputs.
-The *PERr\FORMERr** sequencer can run up to 8 tracks, that primarily use step sequencing to generate these signals, where each track can run independent of the other tracks.
+The **PER\|FORMER** sequencer can run up to 8 tracks, that primarily use step sequencing to generate these signals, where each track can run independent of the other tracks.
 This means that every sequence in a track can have a different time division, run mode, duration or scale among other properties.

 <h4>Track Mode</h4>